djgraco/vocalizer-automotive-32bit-bridge/README.md

 ## Audio Processing

-On 64-bit NVDA 2026.2 and newer, this release uses NVDA's brokered-audio service to route speech audio through the main NVDA process.
-On 32-bit NVDA, the original Automotive driver uses its direct native path.
-Sonic Pitch remains compatible with the brokered audio path.
+On 64-bit NVDA 2026.2 and newer, the brokered-audio variant routes speech audio through the main NVDA process.
+On 32-bit NVDA, Automotive uses its native direct path.
+Sonic Pitch remains compatible with the brokered-audio path.

-Native NVDA audio ducking is available in this variant.
+This variant supports native NVDA audio ducking.
 Press `Shift+NVDA+D` to cycle through NVDA's audio ducking modes.
-The selected mode is managed and saved by NVDA on the brokered 64-bit path.
-The classic `v2.1.7` variant does not use this brokered-audio path.
+NVDA manages and saves the selected mode on the brokered 64-bit path.
+The standard variant does not use this path.

-## Release Variants
+## Available Variants

-- `v2.1.7`: classic bridge for 32-bit NVDA and 64-bit NVDA 2026.1 and newer.
+- **Standard variant:** uses the classic compatibility bridge on 64-bit NVDA 2026.1 and newer, and the native direct path on 32-bit NVDA.
-- `v2.2.0`: brokered-audio bridge for 64-bit NVDA 2026.2 and newer, with a
+- **Brokered-audio variant:** routes speech audio through the main NVDA process on 64-bit NVDA 2026.2 and newer, and uses the native direct path on 32-bit NVDA.
-  direct 32-bit NVDA path.

-Install only one variant of the add-on at a time.
+Install only one variant at a time.

 ## Automatic Language Switching